machinefi/w3bstream-client-esp32/README.md

 ## Start a Project

-- Select the examples -- wifi -- getting_started -- station example in the IDF SDK as our starting project.
+- Create the **components** directory in the root directory of your project.
-- Create the **components** directory in the root directory.
+- Clone the component into the **components** directory of your project, or add it as a submodule.
-- Copy the WSIoTSDK library to the components directory.

 The project structure is as follows:
 <p>